thdaemon/pixiv-novel-saver/README.md

 ```

-It will avoid repeated saves after the second time when use lazy mode. (`-c` option enables lazy mode).
+It will avoid repeated saves after the second time when use Lazy Mode. (`-c` or `--lazy-text-count` option enables Lazy Mode).

 Warning: It's dangerous, because the novel may have been updated, and there is no way to see the last update time of the novel before getting the full novel.
 However, there are still some ways to allow roughly guessing whether the novel has been updated, such as the number of words, but this is not 100% accurate.

-It will save all your loved novels. (`-m` option do it)
+It will save all your loved novels. (`-m` or `--save-my-loves` option do it)

 For more infomation, run